-This is an annual measure, and this year's data, gathered from a statewide random telephone survey of approximately 3,500 Missourians, was collected in May 2008.
-A comparison is made to the Tennessee Department of Transportation, which also measures customers' perceptions regarding involvement in transportation decision-making.
-Tennessee's 2006 performance data is the most recent available data.
+This is an annual measure, and this year's data, gathered from a statewide random telephone survey of approximately 3,500 Missourians, was collected in May 2007.
+Survey data originally collected for MoDOT's long-range planning initiative called Missouri Advance Planning in May 2005 provides the original baseline for comparison of future data.